NorthStarUAS/FMU-Arduino/docs/Integration.md

 Just a quick note on philosophy and purpose.
 My greatest hope for this project is that it can be a tool to help others learn about sensors, flight computers, flight control laws, and a host of supporting material.
-I have made an effort to keep the code simple-ish, favoring clarity over performance in some cases.
+I have made an effort to keep the code simple-ish, favoring clarity over performance in many cases.
 If you just want to plug things together and go fly, this project may end up a little daunting and frustrating.
 I am willing to help and answer questions as much as my bandwidth allows.